aznam/productive40/include/DIRECTORY.md

 \dir include\robotapi
 \brief Contains the interfaces of the components belonging to the project "Robot API".
 \details Contains the interfaces of the components belonging to the project "Robot API".

+\dir include\missionplanner
+\brief Contains the interfaces of the components belonging to the project "Mission Planner".
+\details Contains the interfaces of the components belonging to the project "Mission Planner".